 The BSGE is a multi-disciplinary society.
 With this in mind, the programme has been developed so that participation is also multi-disciplinary.
 We have moved away from the nurse / doctor split in the programme, and hope that members of every sort will be able to learn from and contribute to the sessions together, reflecting the joint manner in which we all spend our working lives.
 It is this sort of teamworking that results in excellence in patient outcomes.

 Celtic Manor is a “full on” conference venue.
 It has hosted the G7 summit, so it has all the infrastructure required for our ASM.
 Newport, the nearest town is some distance away, so the majority of delegates will enjoy the on-site conference facilities for the duration of their stay.
-A very competitive room rate has been negotiated and is available for the duration of the conference and shortly before and afterwards, but must be booked by mid February so please make your plans early.
-We hope that this allows you all to, old and new.
-The social programme will also us give plenty of opportunities for catching up, and socialising with colleagues.
-The Gala Diner, the high spot of the social programme, is already being organised and the Celtic Manor Surprise entertainment has already been booked .
+A very competitive room rate has been negotiated and is available for the duration of the conference shortly before and afterwards, but must be booked by mid February so please make your plans early.
+We hope that this allows you all to join us.
+The social programme will also give us plenty of opportunities for catching up, and socialising with colleagues.

 The BSGE is a vibrant and energetic society and its success depends solely on you, the members.
 We hope that you contribute and participate in our ASM, and look forward to meeting you all at Celtic Manor 2019.

 Sanjay Vyas, Co-chairman LOC, Bristol Richard Penketh, Co-chairman LOC, Cardiff